 Our Lawyers Work to Preserve Evidence in New Jersey and New York Truck Accident Cases

 Each state has different laws requiring different records to be kept and shared in case of an accident.
-The lawyers at Davis, Saperstein & Salomon, P.C., will work to preserve any evidence that can help your case.
+The truck accident lawyers at Davis, Saperstein & Salomon, P.C., will work to preserve any evidence that can help your case.
 The sooner you call a lawyer, the easier it will be to preserve this evidence.
 Call today at 1-800-LAW-2000 or use our online form to arrange a free initial consultation.